Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 Rare differentiated variants were also searched near GWAS-prioritized genes [SEE 52.summarize_rare_variants_near_GWAS_priority_genes.R].

-This step identified rare variants located near candidate GWAS loci, including the LOC126069858 / GLRA3-like region.
-Several rare variants near this region were located in promoter-proximal, intragenic non-exonic or nearby intergenic positions.

-These results suggested that LOC126069858 may carry both common-variant GWAS evidence and rare-variant enrichment in the surrounding region.

-However, this step was only a candidate-region screening.
-Formal burden and haplotype-like analyses of LOC126069858 were performed later in a separate section.
+Several rare variants near GWAS-prioritized genes were non-coding but located in regulatory-relevant contexts, including promoter-proximal or intragenic non-exonic regions.
+This was particularly clear around the LOC126069858 / GLRA3-like locus, where rare TT-enriched variants were found near the gene body and close to the predicted transcription start site.

+This supports the hypothesis that rare-variant contribution at this locus may be non-coding, regulatory or haplotypic rather than protein-coding.
+However, this remains a candidate interpretation because no experimental regulatory data such as ATAC-seq, ChIP-seq or enhancer annotation were available.

 ## 8. Interpretation